Adrian Price-Whelan, Kelle Cruz, Stephanie T. Douglas

 (see _simpletable.csv)

-will return a Table
+ascii.read() will return a Table object:

 tbl = ascii.read("https://sciencedata.dk/public/6e3ed434c0fa43df906ce2b6d1ba9fc6/astropy-tutorials/tutorials/plot-catalog/simple_table.csv")